When did Early American Life start publishing?

 Our seventh issue is our Christmas issue which includes a special crafts guide.
 It is published at the end of September.

 How much does Early American Life cost?

-The U.S. cover price of the magazine is $5.99 for current issues (except Christmas, which is $6.99), but we allow retailers the flexibility to price and discount the magazine as suits their business.
-We sell subscriptions directly and offer you a substantial discount off the cover price for subscriptions of one or two full years.
-The current price for a one-year subscription is $24.00; two years is $46.00.
-We now also offer three-year subscriptions for $66, which saves you six dollars off the regular annual rate.
-Because of the high cost of postage, we charge more for subscriptions to Canada, currently $33 per year (in U.S. funds).
+The U.S. cover price of the magazine is $6.99 for current issues (except Christmas, which is $7.99), but we allow retailers the flexibility to price and discount the magazine as suits their business.
+We sell subscriptions directly and offer you a substantial discount off the cover price for subscriptions of one, two, or three full years.
+The current price for a one-year subscription is $26.00; two years is $50. three-years, $72, which saves you six dollars off the regular annual rate.
+Because of the high cost of postage, we charge more for subscriptions to Canada, currently $36 per year (in U.S. funds).

 The postage situation to more distant nations has become quite expensive and varies with each nation to which we deliver.
 Consquently we no longer quote a flat subscription price for nations beyond Canada, but we will make arrangements for foreign delivery on a case-by-case basis.
 (Because of recent postal rate increases, it now costs us roughly $9.00 to ship one issue to a European nation, so the cost for a subscription will work out to be about $86 per year in U.S. funds.
 Call or email for an exact quote.)

 Unlike other magazines, we do not discount regular subscriptions with special offers and the like.
 The reason is that Early American Life is chiefly supported by its subscribers.
 Most other magazines receive most of their income from advertising.
 We could adopt an advertising-supported business model and offer subscription discounts, but the magazine would not be the same—it would have to be dominated by advertising.
 We believe our subscribers want Early American Life to be just as it is, with a modest amount of advertising that’s relevant to the interests of the reader.

 Can I buy Early American Life on the newsstand?